Creating a successful Instagram ad

 Colour and Contrast Are Your Friend

 Making an impact with your sponsored ad can be as simple as using bold colours or images with strong contrast.
-In the adidas ad, the use of light and dark combined with the red accent colour makes the image pop.
-From the shoes, to the backboard, and even the basketballs, the subtle accent of red compliments the image and creates interest with the eye.
-There’s no mistake why this ad from Lexus stands out: this shot of their LFA vehicle jumps out on the screen because of its interesting angle and the bold yellow hue on a muted background.
+In the Adidas ad, the use of light and dark combined with the red accent colour makes the image pop.
+From the shoes to the backboard, and even the basketballs, the subtle accent of red compliments the image and creates interest.
+There’s no mistake why this ad from Lexus stands out.
+This shot of their LFA vehicle jumps out on the screen because of its interesting angle and the bold yellow hue on a muted background.

 Make the Perspective Intimate

 Add impact to your ad by using a perspective that places your viewers into the photo.
 This will engage viewers and help them visualize themselves using the product or being in a specific location.
 Starbucks uses an ad that places the viewer into the setting as if they are being handed the beverage.
 The tagline “Just for you”, makes the ad personable and really evokes the comfort of a hot beverage.
 The ad created by W Hotels places the viewer on the bow of a boat as if they were sitting on the deck looking out.
 The image captures the desire for adventure and exploring somewhere new.
 Plus, who doesn’t want a little adventure?

 It’s All About Emotion